Afghanistan: Families mourn girls killed in Kabul school blast | DW | 09.05.2021

 The blasts marked the bloodiest attack in Afghanistan in over a year.
 The attack shook the neighborhood of Dasht-e-Barchi, home to a large community of Shiites from the Hazara ethnic minority which has been targeted in the past by the "Islamic State" (IS), a radical Sunni militant group.

-In the past few years, the neighborhood has seen a spate of deadly attacks targeting schools and clubs.
+In 2018 and 2020, the neighborhood was hit by a series of deadly attacks targeting schools, a sporting club and a maternity ward.
 Most of the attacks have been claimed by an IS affiliate group operating in Afghanistan.

 mvb/rs (Reuters, AFP, AP)